Lawyer: Toronto van attack suspect didn’t know he was wrong

 He is accused of driving a rental van into crowds of pedestrians in a busy north Toronto neighborhood.
 Eight women and two men ranging in age from 22 to 94 died.

-His lawyer, Boris Bytensky, is arguing his client is not criminally responsible and that Minassian only understood wrongfulness at intellectual level but not at rational level and therefore could not make a rational decision as to whether or not to carry out the attack.
+His lawyer, Boris Bytensky, is arguing his client is not criminally responsible and that Minassian only understood wrongfulness at a intellectual level but not at a rational level, and therefore could not make a rational decision as to whether or not to carry out the attack.

 “He lacked the capacity to rationally decide whether it was right or wrong,” Bystensky said.